tujindong/tu-view-plus/site/docs/en-US/components/avatar.md

 ## Auto Fix Font Size

-:::demo src="../examples/avatar/autoSize.vue" title="If the avatar content is text, the font size will be automatically adjusted to fit the content in the avatar."
+:::demo src="../examples/avatar/auto-size.vue" title="If the avatar content is text, the font size will be automatically adjusted to fit the content in the avatar."

 :::

 ## Custom Avatar Path

-:::demo src="../examples/avatar/customUrl.vue" title="Custom Avatar Path"
+:::demo src="../examples/avatar/custom-url.vue" title="Custom Avatar Path"

 :::

 ## Effect

 :::demo src="../examples/avatar/effect.vue" title="Avatar provide three different themes: up、down and line.
-Using effect to change, default is line."
+Using effect to change, default is up."

 :::